TelemetryDeck/docs/guides/android-setup.md

 import com.telemetrydeck.sdk.TelemetryDeck
 ```

-Then, in an appropriate function, you can send your first custom signal:
+Then, in an appropriate function, you can send your first custom event:

 ```kotlin
 TelemetryDeck.signal("pizzaOrderConfirmed")
 ```

-By default, you're not sending signals immediately; you're _enqueing_ them.
-This batches them up to be sent every now and then, and is the recommended way to send signals, as it will conserve a lot of battery life for your users.
+By default, you're not sending events immediately; you're _enqueing_ them.
+This batches them up to be sent every now and then, and is the recommended way to send events, as it will conserve a lot of battery life for your users.

-You can also add a user identifier and parameters to your signals:
+You can also add a user identifier and parameters to your events:

 ```kotlin
 TelemetryDeck.signal("pizzaOrderConfirmed", myUser.emailAddress, mapOf("pizzaType" to "hawaii"))